wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.5.15 =
+* Bugfix: disabled form fields don't always get posted upon submit, they should be readonly (when you require WP membership for an event)

 = 1.5.14 =
 * Bugfix: make sure initial date for new events and recurrences is the current date, not 1970 ...